ORRAA - OCEAN RISK AND RESILIENCE ACTION ALLIANCE

 Development

-BanksManage long-term risks to investment portfolios, target development assistance towards Nature-based Solutions, and gain a clearer understanding of economic benefits of coastal habitats.
+BanksManage long-term risks to investment portfolios, target development assistance towards nature-based resilience solutions, and gain a clearer understanding of economic benefits of coastal habitats.

 Features